 Centro Comunitario de Trabajadores (CCT) is a membership-based organization working with the Central American immigrant community to defend their rights as workers and human beings.
 The organization seeks to create social change through grassroots organizing, direct action, and education that raises the political consciousness of its members.
 CCT is dedicated to influencing local, state, and national policies in order to create lasting, positive change for workers and the community.

-CCT’s recent accomplishments include:
+CCT’s key accomplishments include:

 - Being a lead organizer in the statewide Reform Employment Agency Law (REAL) Campaign in Massachusetts that addresses the exploitation of workers in temporary employment agencies.

 - Signing a groundbreaking formal agreement with a local temporary employment agency that requires major improvements to employment conditions, including mandating the agency to adhere to labor laws.

 - Organizing a large number of workers at a North Coast seafood packing plant to demand basic safety gear, safety training, and a workplace free of racial discrimination.
 This action resulted in a safer and more dignified work environment.

 Comité de Apoyo a los Trabajadores Agrícolas (Glassboro, NJ)